lsoares/domain-driven-arch-python/README.md

             {"name": "Jake Jackson", "email": "jake.jackson@fbi.gov"}
         ]
     ```
 4. What does a port mean?
 What does it contain?
+A port is an abstraction of a secondary repository. it contains its
+   interface, DTOs (request/response models) and possible errors.
 5. What's the advantage of the `UserRepository` port?
 What would you do to create and use an alternative
    to `UserRepositoryInMemory`?
+Abstracting the way we do User CRUD.
+We could create another implementation like
+   UserRepoDatabase and inject it in main.py.
 6. Let's allow deleting a user.
 Here's the test:
     ```python
     def test_delete_a_user():